edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-verification.md

 contrast verify -c "${coordinator}:1313"
 ```

 The CLI will attest the Coordinator using the reference values from the given manifest file.
-It will then write the
-service mesh root certificate and the history of manifests into the `verify/` directory.
-In addition, the policies
+It will then write the service mesh root certificate and the history of manifests into the `verify/` directory.
-referenced in the active manifest are also written to the directory.
-The verification will fail if the active
+In addition, the initdata documents referenced in the active manifest are also written to the directory.
-manifest at the Coordinator doesn't match the manifest passed to the CLI.
+The verification will fail if the active manifest at the Coordinator doesn't match the manifest passed to the CLI.